 LIGHTWEIGHT PORTABLE TRANSPORT TOOLS – INTERACTIVE COMPARISON CHART USING THE SELF-ADJUSTING MATRIX EVALUATION (SAME) SYSTEM (also invented by the author)

-So which gadget is right for you personally?
+So which gadget is right for you personally or for your rental scheme?
 Simply click on the interactive chart below & enter your own weightings (importance values) for the factors.
 The scores automatically adjust every time you enter a value & when complete each tool will have an overall score to show how suitable it is likely to be for you.
 We’re attempting the impossible – it will never be 100% accurate or comprehensive but should give you a clear objective picture on which to base your intuition.
 Just replace the default weighting of 5 with your own weighting (from 1 to 10).
 Works best with a touchscreen – just swipe within the chart to move around.
 You can also use the scroll bar within the chart or arrow keys to move around.
 Your amendments will be reset if you leave this page.
 For more exact instructions swipe or scroll to the top of the chart.

 To see mindmaps showing pros and cons of different transport gadgets click HERE

 Some older gadgets – a comparison chart made in 2015

 So what should we call these things?
 I suggested: